0xs34n/highroll/README.md

-# High Roll Multi-level Marketing Solution
+# High Roll: Multi-level Marketing Solution

 ## Folder Structure
 * controllers/ – defines your app routes and their logic